 Fusion Program Acceleration

-The development of fusion power generation holds the key to providing nearly unlimited energy to power the world in a clean a responsible manner.
+The development of fusion power generation holds the key to providing nearly unlimited energy to power the world in a clean and responsible manner.
 Fusion—the process that powers the Sun—utilizes abundant natural elements and creates no spent- fuel waste.
 Our mix of governmental, academic, and private enterprise investments in fusion energy research creates unique opportunities for synergistic collaboration and American leadership in this field.
 Recent substantial increases in appropriations also position the Office of Science to accelerate the pace of development in fusion energy.
 While we continue to support international collaborations in fusion research, we are working to accelerate U.S.-based leadership in the science through the national labs, U.S. universities, and increased interaction with the world’s leading private fusion innovation community.

 The Office of Science has a well-established role in genomics and other fields of biological science, including a key role in the Human Genome Project.
 Fundamental research in genomics and other aspects of bioscience is germane to a variety of DOE missions concerning fuels, energy efficiency, advanced manufacturing, environmental management, and national security.
-The methods that are developed in working on such DOE mission topics missions also hold great promise for use in other fields, such as development of precision medicines and advanced agriculture.
+The methods that are developed in working on such DOE mission topic missions also hold great promise for use in other fields, such as development of precision medicines and advanced agriculture.
 Programs such as Joint Genome Institute will continue to be important Office of Science investments that will pay future dividends across a wide field of technologies.

 The Office of Science is a vital supplier of radioactive and stable isotopes for research and applications such as medical diagnostics and therapies.
 For varied isotopes that lack commercial suppliers, DOE fills the gap by stewarding processing facilities in national labs and supporting isotope production at academic and commercial facilities across the country.
 As the important High Flux Isotope Reactor ages, new isotope production methods are developed, and new isotope-based applications are increasingly identified, the Office of Science is well positioned to revisit its isotope program, including potential investment in new or rejuvenated facilities to meet the nation’s needs.